 Easter here is a serious religious event with a week of events all centred around the church.

-One of the larger festivals on the island and happening outside the tourist season, it’s a traditional local festival.
+One of the larger festivals on the island and happening outside the tourist season, the orange festival is a traditional local festival.
 Free to enter, go with a group of friends and enjoy the atmosphere.
-Last weekend was a great turnout with locals and expats coming from all over the island to help celebrate the orange harvest.
+Always popular with locals and expats coming from all over the island to help celebrate the orange harvest.

 Find out more about a greek island in winter complete with snow, snowmen and gluhwein as we take a drive around the mountains and down to the coast.